-The teacher informs the students that the balcony scene narrated above is one of the highlights of the plot of this play.
-So, the students are divided in pairs and work together in order to write a complete dialogue between Romeo and Juliet of the balcony scene.
+The teacher informs the students that the balcony scene of Romeo and Juliet's secret meeting is one of the highlights of the plot of this play.
+The students are divided in pairs and work together in order to write a complete dialogue between Romeo and Juliet of the balcony scene.
 When they have finished the students present their dialogues to the rest of the class.
 As an expansion activity the students can take some time to prepare and act out their dialogues in front of the class or instead of each pair acting out their own dialogue, the dialogues could be mixed up and each pair can choose one dialogue version at random and the rest of the class try to guess the authors after the two actors play their roles.
 Students can choose the best dialogue scene and then vote for the best acting couple.
 [40-45 minutes]